The provable control and evidence layer for high-consequence agent actions.

 Isn't this just a SIEM table?

 A SIEM stores events.
-Provedit treats the agent as a long-lived identity, evaluates policy in line, binds human approvals to specific actions cryptographically, and produces a tamper-evident chain that an auditor can verify on their own.
+Provedit treats the agent as a long-lived identity, evaluates policy in line, cryptographically binds human approvals to the actions they authorise, and produces a tamper-evident chain that an auditor can verify on their own.
 Your SIEM is a downstream consumer of that chain, not the source of truth for it.

 Evidence, or prevention?